 REMO BUFFALO FIBERSKYN DRUMS

 To paint the remo drums, I use acrylic paint, acrylic markers and acrylish varnish to seal them off at the end.
+The brand of markers and varnish is MOLOTOW.
 I suggest to get a good quality for the paint and varnish and test them out on paper, wood, etc. before you actually start painting the drum.

 If you want to paint a regular skin drum, you can also use henna (henna does not work on fake skin and vegan drums like remo).
 Please google henna for drum painting, I am not experienced in this.
 Or you can use acrylics for that as well, as long as the drum skin is not treated / oiled.
 Ask your provider about this.

 I have also seen people use oil colors to paint drums, but again, no personal experience as I choose acrylics as they dry fast and are water-based.
 For more info and a step by step tutorial, visit: